[clikcontent type=paymentBuyLink replaceable=true]

 Two artists from different geographical locations (Gabriele Quartero from Italy and Russell Bloch from Detroit in the USA) both used red to reflect on the failed American Dream.
 The fact that artists chose to comment on the politics of their own country, as well as on others, shows how close-knit the world has become.
 Despite vast geographical and cultural differences, many people care about each other and about our world as a whole.
 Currently, Red Line Art Works has received over a hundred submissions and the best can be seen on the project’s website www.redlineartworks.org.
 The exhibition also hosted work by experienced artists, like Terry Buchanan and works by artists who until now had never dreamed of calling themselves ‘Artists’.
 It is inspiring to see experienced and novice artists linked by their desire to show that they do care about the state of things and our impact on the world.

-Red Line Art Works is still in its early stages and looks for contributors to its website and for future exhibitions.
-For more information visit : www.redlineartworks.org, or to submit your artwork to the project email : email@example.com.
+Red Line Art Works welcomes contributions of art works (using any art form or creative media) to this website and for future exhibitions.
+For more information visit the website's Home Page or to see how to submit your artwork to the project visit 'Info for Artists'.
+Or you are welcome to contact us by Email : email@example.com.